-Management accounting or managerial accounting is the process of identifying, analyzing, recording and presenting financial information that is used for internally by the management for planning, decision making and control.
+Managerial accounting (also called management accounting) is the process of identifying, recording, analyzing, and presenting financial information to be used internally by the management for planning, decision making and control.

 - Planning and Budgeting: Managers use managerial accounting techniques to plan what to sell, how much to sell, what price is to be charged to reimburse the costs of production and also earn an optimal profit.
 Also they have to plan how to finance the operations and how to manage cash etc. This is very important to keep the business operations working smoothly.
 The capital budgeting and master budget are the two important topics in this area.